A calculus for flow categories: Proof of main theorem

-With the remaining parts of $\mathcal{P}$ this leads to a new partition $\mathcal{P}'$ of the flow category we now call $\cC''$.
-The proof that $\mathcal{P}'$ is admissible for $\cC''$ is essentially the same as in Case 1, in fact the arguments for showing property (2) slightly simplify.
+We now want to have $[\cP^1_1:\cP']=1$ if and only if $\cP'=\cP_{\omax}$.
+But this can be done using the maximality of $\cP_{\omax}$.
+We can now obtain the new part $\cP_{\new}$, and with the remaining parts of $\mathcal{P}$ this leads to a new partition $\mathcal{P}'$ of the flow category we now call $\cC''$.
+The proof that $\mathcal{P}'$ is admissible for $\cC''$ is essentially the same as in Case 1, in fact the arguments for showing property (A2) slightly simplify.

 As $(\mathcal{P}'_3)^{\cC''}$ has fewer elements than the original $\mathcal{P}_3^\cC$, this finishes the proof of Proposition \ref{prop:almost_BH}. \end{proof}